Codaisseur/taste-of-code-samples/31. JS all balloon color/README.md

-Exercise 20
+Exercise 31
 ---

-> Style the counter with CSS
+> Change the color of all balloons
+> Create an array of colors
+> Pick a color for each step in the loop